 – cotton sarong (can be a baby carrier, sun shade, beach blanket, shoulder shawl, etc.) (also lightweight but it does breathe, so it can help keep you cool)

 – comfortable walking shoes (break these in at least a few weeks before, if possible)

 – a backback (I love my Jansport backpack… it was hard to give up designer totes, but I’m very happy I did.)

 Get one with lots of compartments, and a laptop pocket (for diapers when not holding a laptop), bag can also be a booster seat in a pinch, and is the perfect hands-free carry-on bag.

-Think about whether or not you need a kitchen.
+Hotel: Think about whether or not you need a kitchen.
 Many hotels can offer you a mini-fridge or even a microwave if you ask far enough in advance.
 If you do need a kitchen, many hotel chains geared toward extended-stay business travelers have gotten good at accomodating families.
-Also, condo rentals or time-share options can be affordable.
+Also, home or condo rentals or time-share options can be affordable.